sharmaankit4292/BIProject/README.md

 The cleaned dataset is loaded into an in-memory SQLite DB:
 - You can query it using standard SQL.
 - Useful for additional insights (e.g., most improved manufacturers, field-level gaps).
-- The explanation is mentioned in sql_script.py
+- The explanation and output is attached in the word document.

 ---